fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 }
 ```

-According to the node documentation for [file modules](https://nodejs.org/api/modules.html#modules_file_modules),
-node will try to resolve modules in order of extensions:
+According to the node documentation for [file modules](https://nodejs.org/api/modules.html#modules_file_modules), node will try to resolve modules in order of extensions:

 ```shell
  ["js", "json", "node"]
 ```

-In addition to that, by default, <i>ts-node</i> and <i>ts-node-dev</i> extend the list of possible node module extensions to:
+In addition to that, by default, *ts-node* and *ts-node-dev* extend the list of possible node module extensions to:

 ```shell
  ["js", "json", "node", "ts", "tsx"]